iomicroservices/baselink-nuxt/content/services/tradespeople/gas-heating-engineer/boiler-installation.md

 Your engineer will also install thermostats or heating controls — including smart thermostats if required — and test the system to ensure everything works as it should.
 Gas Safe checks and certification are included for full peace of mind.

 #description
 After installation, you'll be given a demonstration of how to use your new boiler, with time for questions and setup support.
-You’ll leave with a Gas Safe certificate and all relevant documentation for your appliance.
+You'll leave with a Gas Safe certificate and all relevant documentation for your appliance.

 #description
 Booking is fast and straightforward with BaseLink.
 Simply submit your request online, get an instant quote, and choose a time that suits you.
 Everything is managed digitally — no chasing engineers or waiting for paperwork.